 More About Me

-I was diagnosed with BPD in June 2020 and is one of the most misunderstood mental illnesses by both the psychological community and non-psychological community.
+BPD is one of the most misunderstood mental illnesses by both the psychological and non-psychological community.
+I was only diagnosed with BPD in June 2020.
 Having BPD means my emotions are more extreme than the general population.
 I can go from feeling euphoric to feeling the lowest I’ve ever felt all within a matter of minutes or hours.
 People with BPD are often misdiagnosed with Bipolar Disorder II.
-However, the ups and downs with Bipolar Disorder II last longer, usually weeks at a time, whereas the ups and downs with BPD only last for hours and sometimes days.
+However, the ups and downs with Bipolar Disorder II last longer, usually weeks at a time, whereas the ups and downs with BPD only last hours and sometimes days.

-Because of DBT, I learned that when I’m not actively engaging in short-term pleasant events and taking action steps toward my values (goals that help me build a life worth living), I’m less able to regulate my emotions and abstain from acting on ineffective urges (e.g. self-harm, rage quitting a desired activity, damaging a positive relationship).
-The things I enjoy doing that help me stay in a good headspace are reading, taking bubble baths, drinking herbal tea or hot chocolate, drawing on my iPad, playing my Switch, watching movies, dying my hair, crafting (mostly in the form of crocheting and knitting), listening to music, and spending time with Corey, Izzy, and my friends.
+Learning these skills has saved my life.
+When I’m not actively engaging in short-term pleasant events and taking action steps toward my values (goals that help me build a life worth living), I’m less able to regulate my emotions and abstain from acting on ineffective urges (e.g. self-harm, rage quitting a desired activity, damaging a positive relationship).

 I graduated from group therapy in May 2022 and DBT Prolonged Exposure (PE) for around three and a half months to work through my PTSD.
 I’m currently in remission from PTSD and have most of my BPD behaviors under control and I now only attend individual therapy when I need to.